jzerbe/jzerbe.github.com/_posts/2012-03-17-embedded-jetty6-on-android-serving-content-from-apk.md

-First off, be sure to add `jetty-6.1.26.jar`, `jetty-util-6.1.26.jar`, and `servlet-api-2.5-20081211.jar` into your Android `libs` directory and classpath so they make their way into the APK's classpath when built.
+First off, be sure to add `jetty-6.1.26.jar`, `jetty-util-6.1.26.jar`, and `servlet-api-2.5-20081211.jar` into your Android `libs` directory and classpath so they make their way into the APK\'s classpath when built.
 You can get them in [jetty-6.1.26.zip](http://dist.codehaus.org/jetty/jetty-6.1.26/jetty-6.1.26.zip).

 I am rocking a singleton instance to control my embedded Jetty6 server: